olivierizad-lab/gcp-billing-ai/docs/START_HERE.md

-# 🚀 GCP Billing Agent - React Chat Interface for Agent Engine
+# 🚀 GCP Billing Agent - Web Interface for Agent Engine

 Welcome!
-This is your **ChatGPT-like web interface** for interacting with your deployed Vertex AI Agent Engine agents.
+This is the **web interface** for interacting with your deployed Vertex AI Agent Engine agents.

 ## 📁 What's Here